3fon3fonov/DetExCal/README.md

 * or just do:

-$ python DetExCal.py (inside of the git clone directory)
+$ python3 DetExCal.py (inside of the git clone directory)

-* If you want to use the library on the Python shell/script

-In [1]: import DetExCal

-* or, e.g., to load the RV routines:

-In [1]: import DetExCal

 **Credit**